git-of-aj/AZ-700/Private-access.md

 - Private Endpoint IP address to the fully qualified domain name (FQDN) of the connection string.

-- configure your DNS settings for Private Endpoints
+✓ How to configure your DNS settings for Private Endpoints

-✓ OS Host file --  like /etc/hosts in linux `really bad idea` ✓ Private Zone DNS Records
+1. OS Host file --  like /etc/hosts in linux `really bad idea`

+2. Private Zone DNS Records

+## Significance of `168.63.129.16`